Energy bills for people with disabilities: Get help this winter

 As the nights draw in and the colder weather begins to bite, many of us will find ourselves using more gas and electricity as we crank up the heating and leave lights on for longer.
 But did you know that, if you are of a certain age or receive disability benefit, you may be entitled to financial help with your energy bills?

 Here are the different schemes that could be available to you:

 If you were born on or before 5th January 1953, you are eligible for an annual one-off payment to help you pay for your heating.
 How much you’re eligible to receive depends on your age and circumstances, but it will range from £100 to £300.

 Any money you receive won’t affect other benefits you’re entitled to.
 Payments are usually made automatically in November or December.

 Warm home discount scheme

 If you receive the guarantee credit part of pension credit (or you’re on a low income) you may be able to get £140 off your electricity bill through the warm home discount scheme.
 However, not all suppliers offer this and the criteria varies, so check with the company which provides your electricity.
 If your supplier provides you with both gas and electricity, you might be able to get the discount on your gas bill instead.

 Cold weather payments

-If the weather is very cold, usually for a period of seven days or more with an average temperature of zero degrees or less, you could be entitled to cold weather payments.
+If the weather is very cold, usually for a period of seven days or more with an average temperature of zero degrees Celsius or less, you could be entitled to cold weather payments.
 These are determined by the Department for Work and Pensions and you are only eligible if you’re already receiving benefits such as Pension Credit or Income-Related Employment Support Allowance (ESA).